Length: 5 Miles round trip

 Click for PDF Topo Map of this Hike

 Sooooooooo, we can no longer use the road.
-Please consult your
+Please choose to use

 Even though this is a difficult hike